RajcsanyiZ/iconsear.ch/README.md

 - Extends symbols with Material Design Icons (it use with http://zavoloklom.github.io)
 - Temporary the Bootstrap Glyphicons removed.
 The createor of Glyphicons asked that.
 As soon he will finish the new symbols.
 - the modal window show alerts related with brand icons of Font Awesome _(Please do not use brand logos for any purpose except to ...)_

+## Tasks
+- [ ] Creating licensing information about the project
+- [ ] Link licensing infomration about symbol sets
+- [ ] Compact each Font Awesome aliases into one symbol with multiple aliases
+- [ ] Ask some friend invidually to share the project :)